astronomer/airflow-guides/guides/data-quality.md

 > **Note**: You can find more details and examples on SQL Check Operators as well as example logs in the ['Airflow Data Quality Checks with SQL Operators' guide](https://www.astronomer.io/guides/airflow-sql-data-quality-tutorial/).

-SQL Check Operators execute a SQL statement that results in a set of booleans. `True` leads to the check passing and the task being labelled as successful. `False` or any error when the statement is executed causes the failure of the task.
-Before using any of the operators you need to define the [connection](https://www.astronomer.io/guides/connections/) to your data storage from the Airflow UI or via an external secrets manager.
+SQL Check operators execute a SQL statement that results in a set of booleans.
+A result of `True` leads to the check passing and the task being labelled as successful.
+A result of `False`, or any error when the statement is executed, leads to a failure of the task.
+Before using any of the operators, you need to define the [connection](https://www.astronomer.io/guides/connections/) to your data storage from the Airflow UI or via an external secrets manager.

-The SQL Check Operators work with any backend solution that accepts SQL queries and supports Airflow, and differ in what kind of data quality checks they can perform and how they are defined.
+The SQL Check operators work with any backend solution that accepts SQL queries and supports Airflow, and differ in what kind of data quality checks they can perform and how they are defined.

 The `SQLColumnCheckOperator` and `SQLTableCheckOperator` are part of the [Common SQL provider](https://pypi.org/project/apache-airflow-providers-common-sql/1.0.0/).
 The other SQL Check operators are built into core Airflow and do not require separate package installation.

-- [`SQLColumnCheckOperator`](https://registry.astronomer.io/providers/common-sql/modules/sqlcolumncheckoperator): Allows quick definition of many checks on whole columns of a table using a python dictionary.
+- [`SQLColumnCheckOperator`](https://registry.astronomer.io/providers/common-sql/modules/sqlcolumncheckoperator): Allows quick definition of many checks on whole columns of a table using a Python dictionary.
 - [`SQLTableCheckOperator`](https://registry.astronomer.io/providers/common-sql/modules/sqltablecheckoperator): Can run aggregated and non-aggregated statements involving several columns of a table.
 - [`SQLCheckOperator`](https://registry.astronomer.io/providers/apache-airflow/modules/sqlcheckoperator): Can be used with any SQL statement that returns a single row of booleans.
 - [`SQLIntervalCheckOperator`](https://registry.astronomer.io/providers/apache-airflow/modules/sqlintervalcheckoperator): Runs checks against historical data.